mohammad-alkhatib/RAMBP/RAMBP/README.md

 # Usage

-For using the RAMBP with image:<br/>
+For using the RAMBP with image:
-RAMBP_results = RAMBP(Image,MODE) <br/>
+* RAMBP_results = RAMBP(Image,MODE)
-Where MODE is:
+* Where MODE is:
   * 0  to get RAMBP image
   * 'h' or 'hist'  to get a histogram of RAMBP
   * 'nh'           to get a normalized histogram

 For using the RAMBP with folder contains many classes of textures:<br/>